AJMansfield/Intelligence-Core-Public/kttu02.md

 You hike along the now gravel road, approaching closer to the domes of the settlement ahead, when you first encounter them.
-A group of small humanoids that look to be around four feet tall, laboring in one of the fields along the road.
+A group of small humanoids that look to be around four feet tall, laboring in one of the fields alongside the road.

-Their skin color varies, some what tan but easily within the range of human skin colors, and they wear fabric cover-alls, long-sleeved shirts, and gloves to protect themselves.
+Coloration is quite varied, but easily within the range of human skin colors, and they wear fabric cover-alls, long-sleeved shirts, and gloves to protect themselves.

 They even have hair on their heads, of a sort, although as you get closer it looks more like long stringy feathers than your own hair.
-Several of them have a colorful stripe down the middle.
+You note that several of them have a contrasting stripe down the middle of their hair.

-As you pass, one of them waves and hails you in an alien tonge, calling in a seemingly-friendly way.
+As you pass, one of them waves and hails you in an alien tonge, calling in a seemingly friendly way.

 This work crew is harvesting the tubers you saw earlier, twisting to uproot them, cutting off and discarding the leafy tops.